SQream/sqream_docs/getting_started/cost_management.rst

 Cluster Management
 ==================

-For best resource usage and allocation, define a number of resource pools and for each pool, define the number of designated Workers.
+For best resource usage and allocation, define the number of resource pools and for each pool, define the number of designated Workers.

 Cost Management
 ===============

 When you suspend an environment, its resources are temporarily released, which allows billing to be paused for a set duration during which the environment is not expected to be used.
-If your BLUE environment is suspended, it means that your :ref:`Workers<glossary>` are not operational, and statements cannot be executed.
+If your BLUE environment is suspended, it means that your :ref:`Workers <glossary>` are not operational, and statements cannot be executed.
 However, after you resume operation, the resource count will return to its pre-suspension value.
 It's important to note that your cluster remains accessible, and you can still perform administrative actions like resize and flow management.

 Suspending Your BLUE Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^